Bankruptcy And Divorce – Which One First?

 Timing Is Everything

 Often in the law, something as simple as a filing date or judgment date matters greatly.
 Consider a divorce case: The date the judge signs the final judgment affects your tax filing status and whether you are considered married for a full year.
 In bankruptcy, the filing date controls which debts are wiped away, and when.

 In an uncontested divorce, it might make sense to file a joint bankruptcy before divorce to address both of your debts.
 But waiting and filing for bankruptcy after divorce could be a better option for you as an individual in a highly contested divorce.
-To determine the best choice for your unique situation, contact our knowledgeable lawyer at the Weller Law Firm.
+To determine the best choice for your unique situation, contact our knowledgeable attorneys at Weller Law, LLC.

-Before you file for divorce or bankruptcy, complete our contact form, or call us at 618-277-3476 or Toll Free: 888-446-6538 to schedule an appointment.
-Attorney Stan Weller is available to answer your questions at his office, via Skype or over the telephone.
+For help with divorce or bankruptcy, complete our contact form, or call us at 618-277-3476 to schedule an appointment.

 *We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.